a-laughlin/a-laughlin.github.io/_posts/2025-09-30-predict-engineering-outcomes.md

 Faced with quality decay's impacts, many companies scramble to increase speed (also calling it productivity, efficiency, and other variants).
 It's a good idea in theory.

 <!-- omit from toc -->
-#### What happens when we when we create a platform team and allocate 2 FTEs to improve speed?
+#### What happens when we allocate 2 platform FTEs to improve speed?

 ![outcomes dropping after quality decay overwhelms speed improvements](../images/outcomes-optimization-model-quality-vs-speed-speed.png)